We obey our creator, that is all that can be expected of any character, unless the master bids us otherwise home

 Yet again bursting out, this follows the nice, clandestine pattern of these foes.
 They are hidden away, boxes up in crates just like in the previous Wheel in Space.

-This business of then being awoken with electrodes from a strangely organic wrapping is just like their unusual egg-hatching in the previous story and in their Tombs.
+This business of them being awoken with electrodes from a strangely organic wrapping is just like their unusual egg-hatching in the previous story and in their Tombs.

 Episode five mentions the homing beam, and the Cybermen's ability to control humans.
 Its good to have repeated characteristics of an alien with no emotion.
 It gives them a sort of personality.